There is a reason why today’s cruise ships are called floating cities. They are massive!

 While cruise ships can’t increase in length much beyond 1,000 feet, they can be taller and broader, resulting in an exponential growth in internal volume.

-For instance, while today’s largest cruise ship is only 20% longer than the Titanic, its increase in width and height gives it an internal volume that is five times greater.
+For instance, while today’s largest cruise ship is only 20% longer than the Titanic.
+Yet the largest cruise ships in the world are five times larger when measuring gross tonnage.

 The larger internal volume, or gross tonnage, means cruise ships can add more passengers, activities, amenities, and facilities to the vessel.

 A cruise ship rarely sails at maximum capacity.
-For the vessel to reach full capacity, every stateroom must be filled with the maximum number of occupants.
+Every stateroom must be filled with the maximum number of occupants for the vessel to reach full capacity.
 Although cruise lines would love to fill every bed on a ship, it’s nearly impossible.

 Consider when a family of three books a cabin with a four-passenger capacity.
 Or a solo traveler booked in a standard two-guest stateroom.

-For the above, many cruise lines use double occupancy as a measure of passenger capacity.
+Many cruise lines use double occupancy to measure passenger capacity for the above.
 Double occupancy would be the ship’s passenger capacity if every cabin had two people.

 Further, while there is some correlation between the gross volume of a ship and its passenger capacity, it’s not a consistent measurement of size.